 Most downturned performance shoes are made to fit on the tighter side and are not known for comfort.
 Since these are youth performance shoes, Evolv did their best to make them as forgiving as possible by eliminating the midsole and keeping the asymmetry, and aggressiveness to a minimum.
-A suede upper breathes well enough, but like many colored leather climbing shoes, it does dye the foot red.
-The dual overlapping padded tongues were comfortable, and the lacing allows for a nice snug fit, though we wish the lacing went down another eyelet or two to help get a perfect adjustment.
+A suede upper breathes well enough, but like many other colored leather climbing shoes, it does have a tendency to dye the foot red.
+The dual overlapping padded tongues are comfortable, and the lacing allows for a nice snug fit, though we wish the lacing went down another eyelet or two to help allow for a perfect adjustment.

-However, when you compare it to the other kid's shoes, it has more adjustment than all of them due to the fact it's the only lace-up we tested in the category.
+However, when you compare the Ashima to the other kids' shoes, it has more adjustment than all of them due to the fact it's the only lace-up we tested in the category.
+While the lacing system is ideal for a precise fit, some parents might not like the time it takes for kids to lace the shoes up.
+If time is not a factor and patience is virtuous, then the laces won't be problematic and they sure allow you to dial the shoe in just right.
 For a child new to this type of downturned shoe, they may initially find them slightly uncomfortable, but after a little use, the shoes soften up and become more forgiving.
 Although the Ashima was made for higher performance, Evolv did everything possible to create a comfortable platform for young, growing feet.

-This shoe is priced much higher than most of the all-around models, but for the added performance in a platform that works well for growing feet, they are worth the extra money.
+This shoe is priced much higher than most of the all-around kids' models that we tested, but for the added performance in a platform that works well for growing feet, we think they are worth the extra money.
 The VTR (variable thickness rand) rand does a great job of adding durability (and therefore value) to the shoes by making the rand thicker where they traditionally get more wear, like across the toes.
-This will keep the Ashima performing longer, which helps with the value of a higher-priced kids shoe.
+This will keep the Ashima performing longer, which helps with the value of a higher-priced kid's shoe.